-7 of the Most Popular NFT Projects to Know About
+7 of the most popular NFT projects to know about

 Topping the Ethereum blockchain, Decentraland allows the user to enter the world of virtual reality where they can buy land, build homes and create avatars.
 Not just that, owners can even trade the digital collectables that they make.

 Buying lands here can cost you a hefty amount.
-According to a report by Business Insider, plots of land were sold for USD 15.53 million in Decentraland in November 2021.
+According to a report by Business Insider, plots of land were sold for US$15.53 million in Decentraland in November 2021.

 Paris Hilton is among the celebrities associated with Decentraland.